sambacha/jsonlint/README.md

     jsonlint mydir

-`jsonlint` will either report a syntax error with details or pretty print the source if it is valid.
+By default, `jsonlint` will either report a syntax error with details or pretty-print the source if it is valid.

 ### Options